kikyamf/boardease_v3/BoardEase2/BOOKINGS_SQL_QUERIES.md

     CASE
         WHEN b.booking_status = 'Confirmed' AND CURDATE() >= b.start_date AND CURDATE() <= b.end_date THEN 1
         WHEN b.booking_status = 'Pending' THEN 2
-        WHEN b.booking_status = 'Completed' THEN 3
+        WHEN b.booking_status IN ('Completed', 'Cancelled') THEN 3 ELSE 4
-        ELSE 4
     END,
     b.booking_date DESC;